pletfix/docs/en/installation.md

 3. Environment

-    Rename the file `.env.example` to `.env`and modify the entries as you need.
+    Rename the file `.env.example` to `.env`and modify the entries in this file as you need.

 4. Additional Configuration